the-turing-way/the-turing-way/book/website/communication/presentations/presentations-personal-stories.md

 Finally, you learn a lot, about other fields, about other professions, about other people and other countries.
 In the events, many times you get to attend other invited speakers’ talks and you learn from them.
-In addition, you learn about projects, you access information, and may be presented with other possibilities for yourself or for work groups you know.
+In addition, you learn about projects, you access information and may be presented with other possibilities for yourself or for communities you know.

 ## 4. Do you have any advice on things to avoid or, perhaps, to handle with care?